collects/silk/readme.txt

     2. How to compile an encoder executable:

        make encoder

     3. How to compile a decoder executable:

        make decoder

     4. How to compile the comparison tool:

        make signalcompare

     5. How to clean and compile all of the above:

        make clean all

-    6. How to clean and compile for MIPS based device using a cross compiler:

-       make clean all TOOLCHAIN_PREFIX=(1)

-       (1) Compiler toolchain prefix, most cross-compilers do need to specify that.

-    7. How to build for MIPS big endian or little endian CPU's
+    6. How to build for big endian CPU's

-       - for big endian:     make clean all MIPS=yes
-       - for little endian:  make clean all MIPSEL=yes
+       Make clean all ADDED_DEFINES+=_SYSTEM_IS_BIG_ENDIAN

-       Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped between little and big endian.
+       To be able to use the test vectors with big endian CPU's the test programs need to be compiled in a different way.
+Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped with this setting.

-    8. How to build native C code on MIPS target (no assembly code)

-       make clean all MIPS[EL]=yes ADDED_DEFINES+=NO_ASM

-    9. How to use the comparison tool:
+    7. How to use the comparison tool:

        See 'How to use the test vectors.txt' in the test_vectors folder.